What is Country Risk?

 Measuring and analyzing country risk isn’t a straightforward task.
-Investors can adopt a number of different ways for assessment.
-In most cases, a combination of different risk measures like debt-to-GDP ratio, beta coefficients, and country ratings might prove to be very useful.
+Investors can adopt several different ways of assessment.
+In most cases, a combination of other risk measures like debt-to-GDP ratio, beta coefficients, and country ratings might prove to be very useful.
 OECD (Organization for Economic Cooperation and Development) has outlined two ways of analysis:

 #1 – Quantitative Analysis

-Risk measures like beta coefficients and risk denoting ratios (for e.g. debt-to-GDP ratio) can be classified under quantitative methods.
-The Morgan Stanley Capital Investment Index or the MSCI Index is the most commonly used benchmark for a wide number of stocks, thus representing the entire global market under one roof.
-Beta coefficient for the MSCI Index of a country can be used as a measure of country risk.
+Risk measures like beta coefficients and risk denoting ratios (e.g., debt-to-GDP ratio) can be classified under quantitative methods.
+The Morgan Stanley Capital Investment Index or the MSCI Index is the most commonly used benchmark for many stocks, thus representing the entire global market under one roof.
+The beta coefficient for the MSCI Index of a country can be used as a measure of country risk.
 A total of 23 countries are represented through this index.

 #2 – Qualitative Analysis

 The qualitative analysis leans more towards the subjective aspects of measurement.
-This will not provide investors with a risk number but can give a very clear idea about the risk environment of a country.
-Any sudden political upheaval or changes in the market statistics can render a country’s economy unstable thus increasing the country risk.
+This will not provide investors with a risk number but can give an obvious idea about the risk environment of a country.
+Any sudden political upheaval or changes in the market statistics can render a country’s economy unstable, thus increasing its risk.
 Checking sovereign ratings and being updated with the latest changes helps investors to a great extent.